jsspencer/testcode/docs/userconfig.rst

     parallel, where launch_command is specified above.
-The parallel version is only used if the number of processors to run a test on is greater than zero. submit_pattern [string]
+The parallel version is only used if the number of processors to run a test on is greater than zero. skip_args [string]
+    Arguments to supply to the program to test whether to skip the comparison of the test and benchmark.
+Default: null string. skip_cmd_template [string]
+    Template of command used to test whether test was successfully run or whether the comparison of the benchmark and test output should be skipped.
+    See :ref:`below <skip>` for more details.
+The following strings in the template are replaced:

+        tc.skip
+            replaced with skip_program.
+        tc.args
+            replaced with skip_args.
+        tc.test
+            replaced with the filename of the test output.

+    Default: tc.skip tc.args tc.test.
+skip_program [string]
+    Path to the program to test whether to skip the comparison of the test and benchmark.
+If null, then this test is not performed.
+Default: null string. submit_pattern [string]
     String in the submit to be replaced by the run command.
 Default: testcode.run_cmd.